 Energy Savings That Add Up

-One of the biggest advantages of geothermal heating and cooling is its efficiency.
+One of the most significant advantages of geothermal heating and cooling is its efficiency.
 Geothermal heat pumps use up to 50% less energy than traditional HVAC systems.
 Since they rely on the earth’s natural heat rather than burning fuel, they can significantly lower heating and cooling costs over time.
 While the initial installation cost is higher, many homeowners see a return on investment within a few years through lower monthly energy bills.

 Year-Round Comfort in Any Weather